 The Federal Trade Commission (FTC) has directed its focus to social media influencers.
 The FTC’s actions highlight a concern as to whether influencers understand that truth-in-advertising standards require disclosures for any endorsements.
-In fact marketing companies who use paid influencers as well as celebrities and athletes recently received letters from the FTC to raise awareness and rectify a growing problem with compliance.
-The FTC requires disclosure when there is a material connection between and endorser and the company promoting a product.
+In fact, marketing companies who use paid influencers as well as celebrities and athletes recently received letters from the FTC to raise awareness and rectify a growing problem with compliance.
+The FTC requires disclosure when there is a material connection between an endorser and the company promoting a product.
 Material connections may mean payment, a business relationship, a family relationship, or even receiving free products for promoting the product.
-FTC even offers the following advice for making effective disclosures on Instagram:
+The FTC even offers the following advice for making effective disclosures on Instagram:

 - Keep disclosures unambiguous.
 The FTC wants the disclosure to explain the nature of the relationship between the influencer and the brand.
 The FTC notes that words subject to multiple interpretations or unfamiliar abbreviation likely will not work.
 It recommends a more common sense approach by requesting that the context of the post be considered to assess whether the connection is clear.

 - Make the disclosure hard to miss.
 The FTC further notes that the influencers and marketers look at the disclosure from the perspective of how the consumers will view the post.
 The FTC specifically references Instagram and the need for the disclosure to appear before the “more” button where the Instagram user can click to view more information regarding the post.

 - When using hashtags, use simple, straightforward terms such as “advertisement,” “ad,” and “sponsored.”
 On platforms that have space limitations, such as Twitter, the terms “[Brand]Partner” or “[Brand]Ambassador” (where the brand name is inserted) are also options.
 Don’t mix your disclosure into a group of hashtags or links to prevent your disclosure from being missed.